 We propose dtsdPBC, an extension with deterministically timed multiactions of discrete time stochastic and immediate Petri box calculus (dtsiPBC), previously presented by I.V.
 Tarasyuk, H. Macià and V. Valero.
 In dtsdPBC, non-negative integers specify deterministic multiactions with fixed (including zero) time delays.
 The step operational semantics is constructed via labeled probabilistic transition systems.
-The denotational semantics is defined on the basis of a subclass of labeled discrete time stochastic Petri nets with deterministic transitions.
-We also define step stochastic bisimulation equivalence of the algebraic expressions, used to compare the qualitative and quantitative behaviour of the specified processes.
+The Petri net denotational semantics is defined via dtsd-boxes, a subclass of labeled discrete time stochastic Petri nets with deterministic transitions.
+We also define step stochastic bisimulation equivalence of the process expressions, which is used to compare the qualitative and quantitative behaviour of the specified processes.
 The consistency of the operational and denotational semantics of dtsdPBC up to that equivalence is established.

-In order to evaluate performance, the corresponding semi-Markov chains and (reduced) discrete time Markov chains are analyzed.
-We explain how step stochastic bisimulation equivalence of expressions can be used to reduce their transition systems and underlying semi-Markov chains, as well as to compare the stationary behaviour.
-We prove that the introduced equivalence guarantees coincidence of the functional and performance characteristics and therefore can be used to simplify performance analysis of the algebraic processes.
+In order to evaluate performance in dtsdPBC, the underlying semi-Markov chains (SMCs) and (reduced) discrete time Markov chains (DTMCs and RDTMCs) of the process expressions are analyzed.
+We explain how step stochastic bisimulation equivalence of the expressions can be used for quotienting their transition systems and Markov chains, as well as to compare the stationary behaviour and residence time properties.
+We prove that the equivalence guarantees coincidence of the functional and performance characteristics and therefore can be used to simplify performance analysis of the algebraic processes.
 In a case study, a method of modeling, performance evaluation and behaviour reduction for concurrent systems with discrete fixed and stochastic delays is applied to the generalized shared memory system with maintenance.
+We also determine the main advantages of dtsdPBC by comparing it with other well-known or similar SPAs.

-Keywords: stochastic Petri net, stochastic process algebra, Petri box calculus, discrete time, stochastic multiaction, deterministic multiaction, transition system, operational semantics, stochastic transition, deterministic transition, dtsd-box, denotational semantics, Markov chain, performance evaluation, stochastic bisimulation, reduction, shared memory system.
+Keywords: stochastic process algebra, stochastic Petri net, Petri box calculus, discrete time, stochastic multiaction, deterministic multiaction, transition system, operational semantics, stochastic transition, deterministic transition, dtsd-box, denotational semantics, Markov chain, performance evaluation, reduction, stochastic bisimulation, quotient, shared memory system.